Nikita Khrushchev was the leader of the Soviet Union for over a decade (1953 to 1964) during the early Cold War.

 The name Nikita can be traced back to the ancient Greek word for “victor,” niketes, which is based on the more familiar word nike, meaning “victory.”

 And eight years after the name Nikita debuted, another Russian arrival, Svetlana Stalina, showed up and added yet another Soviet-inspired baby name to the mix…

-*To debut on the SSA’s baby name list, a name has to be given to least 5 babies of one gender or the other within a single calendar year.
+*To debut in the SSA’s baby name data, a name has to be given to least 5 babies of one gender or the other within a single calendar year.